Your very own internal beast, a custom order management system, is ALIVE.

 Quick – we need a hot fix for an issue we found during our Black Friday sale!
 Your IT team could be the best in the world, but since they don’t solely focus on order management, they may not have thought through each and every scenario that needs to be considered before pushing out updates.
-Reactively adding band aids instead of proactively implementing order management best practices leaves no winners.
-A dedicated order management system will have prebuilt workflows that automate both simple and complex business requirements, without breaking critical functions.
-Prebuilt workflows allow you to change technology quicker and with less risk.
+And even if they did, it may not be as easy as you'd need it to be to switch on.

-Beware the Franken-system
+Beware the Custom OMS Franken-system

 Plus, with your new OMS, your company will save on engineering resources, enable an outstanding customer experience, and allow you to scale in the long run.
-The longer you feed the Franken-system, the longer it will live to haunt you.
+The longer you feed the custom Franken-system, the longer it will live to haunt you.

 If you need help evaluating your current tech stack, sunsetting your custom order management system, or implementing a scalable order management system, we'd love to talk to you.